olneykimberly/LBD_CWOW_QTL/README.md

     reference/HapMapIII_CGRCh38.toUpdatePos
 ```

 Unlike chromosomal and base-pair annotation, mismatching allele-annotations will not only prevent the plink –merge, but also mean that it is likely that actually a different genotype was measured.
-Initially, we can use the following awk-script to check if non-matching allele codes are a simple case of allele flips.
+Initially, we can use the following awk to check if non-matching allele codes are a simple case of allele flips.
 ```
 awk 'BEGIN {OFS="\t"} FNR==NR {a[$1$2$4]=$5$6; next} \
     ($1$2$4 in a && a[$1$2$4] != $5$6 && a[$1$2$4] != $6$5)  {print $2}' \
     Filtered_n598_CWOW.no_ac_gt_snps.pruned.bim reference/HapMapIII_CGRCh38.pruned.bim > \
     reference/HapMapIII_CGRCh38.toFlip
 ```

 We use plink to update the mismatching positions and possible allele-flips identified above.
 Any alleles that do not match after allele flipping, are identified and removed from the reference dataset.
 ```